MobyWare/sso-spring-wso2-nginx-stack/README.md

 _NB: We add wso2carbon.jks.
 In 5.3.1 of the image it seems to be needed.
 This may bet fixed in future versions of image._

+#### Sharing Keys
+We share keys between WSO2 instances.
+This makes it easy to share encrytped data between instances for a demo.
+It's possible to use the same keys, but attributed different CN and SANs.
+This makes it easy to differentiate the instances while keeping cryptography consisted.
+There are scripts that show how in the __*certs*__ folder.

+__*Issues*__
+* We get keys from JKS (which we create with keytool command above).
+Need to remove the attendent password as a result.
+Command below will do that.

+> openssl rsa -in `key-file-with-password` -out `same-key-file-without`

+* Need to set values appropriately to use image without modification of `start.sh`.
+As of version 5.3.0.4 of the upmce image the following encryption values are `wso2carbon`:
+    * Keystore alias
+    * Keystore file name __*.jks*__
+    * Keystoer password
+    * Private key password
+* We need to import the cert from the IDP WSO2 instance to the SP WSO2 intance.
+We use __*../certs/wso2-new.pem*__ for that.
+Generated from original with new SAN and CN added.
+See scripts.

 ## Configuring Cloud SQL in Google Cloud Platform (GCP)

 __*Prerequisite*__